Rodeos

 SPCA advocates for the immediate discontinuation of flank straps, spurs, prods, whips and bits during all rodeo events and training as these cause pain, discomfort, distress and anxiety.

-SPCA advocates for the immediate discontinuation of events involving lassoing (calf roping, team roping and rope and tie) due to the risk of significant neck injury and the high levels of stress caused to animals.
+SPCA advocates for the immediate discontinuation of events involving lassoing (calf roping/rope and tie and team roping) due to the risk of significant neck injury and the high levels of stress caused to animals.

-SPCA advocates for the immediate discontinuation of events involving young animals (calf roping and calf riding) due to risk of injury to young animals and the stress, fear and anxiety caused.
+SPCA advocates for the immediate discontinuation of events involving young animals (calf roping/rope and tie and junior steer riding) due to risk of injury to young animals and the stress, fear and anxiety caused.

-SPCA advocates that children’s involvement in activities involving animals should act to develop an understanding of and empathy for all animals.
+SPCA advocates that activities involving children and animals should encourage understanding and empathy for animals.

-Calf riding requires the participant to remain mounted for 8 seconds to record a score.
-The calf is fitted with a flack strap to encourage the calf to buck to dislodge the rider.
-The calf riding event is designed to allow younger competitor to participate in rodeo events.
-Calf riding normalises disrespect of animals (exploitation for entertainment) and promotes inhumane care of animals to children.
+Junior steer riding requires the participant to remain mounted for 6 seconds to record a score.
+The steer is fitted with a flack strap to encourage bucking to dislodge the rider.
+The event is designed to allow younger competitors to participate in rodeo events.
+Junior steer riding normalises disrespect of animals (exploitation for entertainment) and promotes inhumane care of animals to children.